 Radon is a naturally occurring, odorless, and colorless gas produced by the breakdown of uranium in soil, rock, and water.
 Because radon is a gas, it can enter buildings through openings or cracks in the foundation.
 The radon gas itself decays into radioactive solids, called radon daughters.
 The radon daughters attach to dust particles in the air, and can be inhaled.
 The inhalation of radon daughters has been linked to lung cancer.
 Radon exposure generally occurs in the home or workplace.

 Other chemical poisoning

 Chemical poisoning is a major public health concern.
-Approximately 95% of all accidental or intentional poisonings are due to chemicals.
-Nearly 90% of these cases occur at home.
+In 2000, an estimated 95% of all accidental or intentional poisonings were due to chemicals.
+Nearly 90% of these cases occurred at home.
 The smallest children, infants and toddlers, are at the highest risk for accidental (acute) poisoning.

 There are millions of natural and synthetic chemicals in the world.
 Approximately 3,000 of them are known to cause significant health problems.
 Accidental chemical poisoning involving common household or garden products is easy to diagnose and treat, as long as it is recognized early enough.
 Poisoning due to daily exposure to chemicals is more difficult to diagnose and the extent of damage is more difficult to assess.
 Toxic chemicals can be found everywhere, such as in the home, yard, at work, on the playground, and even in foods and drinking water.
 Some chemical poisonings result from illegal dumping.
 However, many chemical poisonings occur insidiously by the supposedly harmless chemicals that individuals bring into their homes or office to make their lives more comfortable.